Frequently Asked Questions

 After the entry deadline, a digital presentation of all submitted entries is made for the juror.
 Each jpeg is shown to the juror along with the title, media, and dimensions of the work as submitted by the artist.
 Artists’ names are never given to the juror during the jurying process and no one at the FAC has any influence on your artwork’s acceptance into the exhibition.
-The juror thoughtfully selects the artwork and our Exhibitions Manager, Melissa, contacts artists by mail about their acceptance/rejection.
+The juror thoughtfully selects the artwork and our Exhibitions Manager, Kaitlin, contacts artists by mail about their acceptance/rejection.
 If juror’s awards are given (see Call for Entry under “Awards”) for the specific exhibition you enter, the awards will be announced at the Opening Reception at 7:00pm.
 No one will be informed about the awards until this time.

 How do I know if my work is accepted?

 On the Call for Entries timeline, a date is listed as to when artists will be notified of their acceptance/rejection into a juried exhibition.
 Visit foundryartcentre.org/exhibitions to view the current calendar.
 If you have not received any notification after a reasonable time (3-5 days), contact the Exhibitions Manager directly as your letter may have been lost in the mail.
 We will notify you in either case.